BEEmod/BEE2.4/FAQ.md

 ### Can you add lights that are toggled by an input?

 The Source engine has very strict limits on toggleable lights.
 Only two dynamic lights can affect a single surface, and only 32 possible combinations of light states can exist across the entire map.
 This makes toggleable lights infeasible for a mod such as BEE2, as the majority of users are not going to be aware of these restrictions.
-Additionally, darkness is not meant to be used as a test element.
-It doesn't actually affect the puzzle in any way and is just annoying.
-So while this is technically possible to an extent, it's not going to be implemented either way.
+So while this is technically possible to an extent, it's not going to be implemented.

 ### I exported my BEE2.4 map to Hammer and it won't compile/music won't play/<some other issue\>.